mjordan/islandora_whole_object/README.md

 ## Introduction

 A first attempt at addressing https://github.com/Islandora-CLAW/CLAW/issues/886.
-Mainly me learning Islandora CLAW's data structures and how to render them in a Drupal 8 module.
+Since Islandora "objects" are comprised of data from a variety of sources, repo administrators and other users may find it useful to see this data in one place for diagnostic or other purposes.

 ## Requirements